avechuch0/avechuch0/README.md

 That's lame...
 Just kidding 🤡

 Welcome to my GitHub profile!
-Feel honored to know you're reading me.
+Feel honored to know you are reading me.

-🛡️ I am a Security Researcher working Incident Response, Digital Forensics, Threat Intelligence and Malware Analysis! <br />
+🛡️ I am a Security Researcher working on Incident Response, Digital Forensics, Threat Intelligence and Malware Analysis! <br />
 🧑‍🏫 Sometimes I share my knowledge on the education field as University teacher <br />
 🌱 I have been learning since...
 I was born, pursuing the wisdom is something which never ends <br />
 🏃🏽 Sports lover 🚴🏊 <br />